PiggypediaWebApp/Final-Project/README.md

 ## Process flow

 ##### Load Balance :
+    - Deploy web server(angularJS) into tomcat8 : 2 instances
+    - Implementeed the server with Apache2 (HTTP-SERVER)
+    - Loaded mod_jk module to do a load balancing
+    - Assign workers : 52.77.240.157 and 52.77.252.2 with unweighted round robin algorithm.
+    - Closed ports in workers and use ajp13 protocol only to redirect to workers.
+    - Use JkMount to redirect /piggy-pedia* to load balancer.

 ##### Web server :
 Users input text into textarea and they have to type “/n” at the end of each sentence.
 The textarea is limited at 200 words.
 When users finish typing, click the button below the textarea.
 Once the button is clicked, the text paragraph is splitted into sentences by using /n as a mark.
 The splitted sentences are collected in array.
 Then posting SOAP request to server with the array as a body and get the response from the server.
 After that, highlight sentences that copied from Wikipedia.